The Situation

 Key Decisions

-- Agent assists where it has signal; humans own what requires judgment.
-The framework distinguishes between decisions the agent can make autonomously (detecting endpoints, reading manifests, generating scope suggestions) and decisions that require explicit human sign-off (scope ownership, handoff contract, behavioral safety).
-This wasn’t a UI pattern — it was a product principle that shaped every step of the onboarding flow.
+- Agent decides where it has signal; humans own what requires judgment.
+The framework draws a clear line between what the agent can do autonomously (detecting connections, reading manifests, generating scope suggestions) and what requires explicit developer sign-off (scope ownership, handoff contracts, behavioral safety).
+The boundary shifts across integration types, but the principle is consistent.

 - Jobs-to-be-done over feature documentation.
-Each step is framed around what the developer needs to be true before they can move forward, not what the platform does.
-This reframes onboarding from a configuration task into a series of resolvable developer needs.
-This makes it easier to identify where the agent could reduce friction versus where it would introduce risk.
+Each step is framed around what the developer needs to be true before moving forward, not what the platform does.
+This makes it easier to identify where the agent reduces friction versus where it would introduce risk.

 The Outcomes